 - Slice the sausages about 1cm thick and cut the bacon into small pieces too.

-- Place the potato and water (just cover the potato) and bring to boil over medium heat.
-Cook the potato until the potato becomes soft, drain the water.
+- Place the potato in water (just cover the potato) and bring to boil over medium heat.
+Cook the potato for about 10 minutes or until the potato becomes soft.
+Drain the water.